Nearly 25,000 tech workers were laid off in the first weeks of 2024. Why is that?

 Shulman adds: "They're getting away with it because everybody is doing it.
 And they're getting away with it because now it's the new normal," he said.
 "Workers are more comfortable with it, stock investors are appreciating it, and so I think we'll see it continue for some time."

-Interest rates, sitting around 5.5%, are far from the near-zero rates of the pandemic.
+Interest rates, sitting around 5.5%, have risen substantially from the near-zero rates of the pandemic.
 And some tech companies are reshuffling staff to prioritize new investments in generative AI.
 But experts say those factors do not sufficiently explain this month's layoff frenzy.

 Whatever is fueling the workforce downsizing in tech, Wall Street has taken notice.
 The S&P 500 has notched multiple all-time records this month, led by the so-called Magnificent Seventechnology stocks.
 Alphabet, Meta and Microsoft all set new records, with Microsoft's worth now exceeding $3 trillion.